 Siebe Streekstra - Account Manager West at Grow-Tech LLC

-November 11 (Day 2): Future Farm Field Trip
+November 11 (Day 2): Future Farm Field Trip - SOLD OUT

 The second day of the event offers a "Future Farm Field Trip."
 Participants will have the opportunity to tour a diversity of innovative urban and state-of-the-art agriculture operations across Orange County - from an aquaponic community garden to an indoor vertical hydroponic farm and more - that are utilizing innovative growing systems and business models to grow the local food marketplace in SoCal.
 Participants will be treated to lectures and sessions that examine urban farming and community garden operations that are embracing innovative supply chain models to both increase food security and take advantage of the growing market demand for local food.